-As a first class biotech manufacturer, Creative Biolabs has established a comprehensive oncolytic virus engineering platform.
+As a first-class biotech manufacturer, Creative Biolabs has established a comprehensive oncolytic virus engineering platform.
 With our excellent experts, Creative Biolabs provides high quality antibody-expressing oncolytic virus to meet your project development.
-We are dedicated to design and develop the desirable oncolytic virus to contribute greatly to your research, preclinical study and drug development.
+We are dedicated to designing and developing the desirable oncolytic virus to contribute greatly to your research, preclinical study and drug development.

 Fig 1.
 Approaches used to promote anti-tumor activity of NDV via genetic engineering, including expressing anti-tumor antibodies.
 (Davis, D., 2015)

 Oncolytic viruses enhance anti-tumor responses via selective tumor cell killing and induction of systemic anti-tumor immunity.
-Tumor-targeting mAbs was the first mAbs type used to arm oncolytic viruses.
-Local intratumoral expression shows an attractive approach to overcome poor mAb penetration in solid tumors.
+Tumor-targeting mAbs is the first mAbs type used to arm oncolytic viruses.
+Local intratumoral expression is an attractive approach to overcoming poor mAb penetration in solid tumors.
 For example, researchers have successfully armed replication-competent oncolytic vaccinia viruses with a scFv which directed against both human and murine vascular endothelial growth factor (VEGF).
-After i.v. injection, tumor-specific delivery and continued scFv production was observed in mouse human lung cancer xenograft models.
-Moreover, the anti-VEGF-scFv armed virus had a stronger anti-tumor response than the unarmed virus.
-In addition, other researchers reported similar findings following intratumoral injection of an oncolytic adenovirus armed with full length anti-HER2 trastuzumab.
+After i.v. injection, tumor-specific delivery and continued scFv production is observed in mouse human lung cancer xenograft models.
+Moreover, the anti-VEGF-scFv armed virus has a stronger anti-tumor response than the unarmed virus.
+In addition, other researchers report similar findings following intratumoral injection of an oncolytic adenovirus armed with full length anti-HER2 trastuzumab.

-With our well-established oncolytic virus engineering platform, the experienced scientists here at Creative Biolabs are dedicated to help you develop unique oncolytic virus.
+With our well-established oncolytic virus engineering platform, the experienced scientists at Creative Biolabs are dedicated to helping you developing unique oncolytic virus.
 We also provide other various services regarding oncolytic virus development.
 Please feel free to contact us for more information and a detailed quote.